A structural optimization algorithm with stochastic forces and stresses: Algorithm Analysis

 Panel (b) in Fig.~\ref{fig:scheduling-proc} shows the convergence plot without SET.
 The step size and error target are fixed at the values used in Stage II above, so that the same convergence quality is achieved as in (a).
 We see that all five runs converge in this setting.
 From Panel (c), which compares the computational costs between (a) and (b), we see that the two-stage SET procedure resulted in a 90\% saving, or ten-fold gain in efficiency in the optimization.

 There are two key ingredients in the SET approach: position averaging at the end of each stage, and discrete, staged scheduling instead of adapting the error-bar and step-size continuously with time.
 In FSSD, a larger step size will generally lead to faster convergence; however, it will result in worse final convergence quality, because the atomic positions will fluctuate in larger magnitudes around the minimum.
-Position averaging counters this effect, and allows a wide range of choices for step size, with almost no effect on the convergence quality, as illustrated in Appendix \ref{sec:position-avg}.
+Position (or parameter) averaging helps to dramatically improve the convergence quality FSSD.
+The idea of averaging parameters over an optimization trajectory has a long history \cite{Polyak_averaging_1992,Polyak_averaging_1990,Ruppert_averaging_1988} and has been applied in previous structural optimizations in QMC (see e.g., Refs.~\cite{Wagner_PRL_2010,Barborini_JCTC_2012,Guareschi_JCTC_2013}).
+Our algorithm defines a precise and efficient scheme to apply position averaging retroactively after convergence has been detected.
+It allows a wide range of choices for step size, with almost no effect on the convergence quality, as illustrated in Appendix \ref{sec:position-avg}.
 The convergence quality within this range is dictated by the target error bar size $s$.
 This makes it more natural to introduce the concept of a separate stage, in which we target a smaller error bar (with increased computational cost), and reduce the step size at the same time to account for the reduced system scale.
 Comparing to a smooth scheduling procedure, we find this staged scheduling to be efficient, more robust, and resilient to saddle points.

 We mention some possible improvements to the SET algorithm over our present implementation.
 We have chosen to reduce $s$ and the step size $L$ by the same scale when entering a new stage.
 Around the minimum, the optimal step size $L$ is essentially proportional to the distance $D$ to the minimum, suggesting a choice of $0.1D\sim0.2D$ for $L$.
 The target error bar $s$ on the force should also be reduced with $D$, but as illustrated in Appendix \ref{sec:position-avg}, $D$ decreases more slowly than $s$.
 This indicates that it would be more optimal to reduce $s$ faster than $L$.
 A related point is how much to reduce $s$ in each stage of the scheduling.
 If the choice is too aggressive, a large reduction in $L$ would be required to reach convergence, which in turn would require a large number of steps, hence large computational cost.
 If a very small reduction of $s$ is used, a large number of stages will be needed, which is less optimal since there is a threshold of steps to identify convergence in each stage.
 Our empirical choice of $\sim\times 10$ is based on the balance of these two extremes.